-One important new excise tax was begun in 2010.
-This is an excise tax on tanning salons, which was instituted under the Affordable Care Act (Obamacare).
+This excise tax on tanning salons began in 2010 and was instituted under the Affordable Care Act (Obamacare).
 The tax is 10% on tanning services that involve "phototherapy," but no tax is levied on spray tans.
 The tanning salon must keep records and pay the tax on services performed.
 The tax must be paid by all tanning salons, including those that are not "qualified physical fitness" facilities.
 You can find more information from the IRS.

 Form 720, the Quarterly Federal Excise Tax Return, is used to report and on excise taxes collected by the business for a variety of products and services.
 Use Schedule A to show the amount of your total liability for excise taxes for the quarter.

 Form 720 includes several pages of excise taxes which your business might have to pay and the rate.
 You would need to add up all the possible taxes in order to calculate a payment.